Melatonin: benefits, dosage, contraindications

 Pregnant women: prohibited

-In the absence of clinical data, it is not recommended to use melatonin in women who are pregnant or wish to become pregnant.
+In the absence of clinical data, it is not recommended to use melatonin in pregnant women or in women who wish to become pregnant. rnrn

 Breastfeeding women: prohibited

-Endogenous melatonin has been found in breast milk, and thus exogenous melatonin is likely to be secreted in human breast milk.
-Data from animal models indicate that melatonin passes from mother to fetus via the placenta or during breastfeeding.
-Therefore, breastfeeding is not recommended for women being treated with melatonin.
+Endogenous melatonin has been found in breast milk and, as a result, exogenous melatonin is likely secreted into human breast milk.
+Data from animal models indicate that melatonin passes from the mother to the fetus via the placenta or during breastfeeding.
+Therefore, breastfeeding is not recommended for women treated with melatonin.